sarahseewhy/CV/README.md

 **Co-Founder, Jan - June 2012**
 - Co-founded a mentorship group that connected postgraduates with academic professionals.

-####Campaign for Racial Equality and Awarenes, University of Oxford
+####Campaign for Racial Equality and Awareness, University of Oxford
 **Volunteer, Feb - May 2011**
 - Helped organise events and projects to promote diversity and awareness.